symonkipkemei/panelization/README.md

 <h1 id="intro">Panelization</h1>

-**Panelization?**

 ![Alt text](image.png)

-Splitting Parts (Outer layers of the walls) with laps ( vertical reveals) into Standard Panels of 4’ Width  or less for the Prime Wall System fabrication
+Panelization is a job engineering production process used by [Bamcore](https://www.bamcore.com/) to splitting Parts (Outer layers of the walls) with laps ( vertical reveals) into Standard Panels of 4’ Width  or less for Prime Wall System fabrication.

-**usage**

-The programme is able to intuitively :
+The project intends to intuitively automate the process (currently done manually ) by:

-1. Auto place reveals
+1. Auto placing reveals
+2. Auto panelling
-2. Placing reveals on Parts without Openings
+3. Auto placing reveals on Parts without Openings
-3. Placing reveals on Parts with Openings that do not have horizontal headers
+4. Auto placing reveals on Parts with Openings that do not have horizontal headers
-4. Placing reveals on Parts with openings and automated horizontal headers
+5. Auto placing reveals on Parts with openings and automated horizontal headers
-5. Placing reveals on Parts with openings and manual horizontal headers
+6. Auto placing reveals on Parts with openings and manual horizontal headers

 <TECHNOLOGIES>